vakond/chainbridge-test/README.md

 This is minimal setup to reproduce error which I get with following steps:

-0. Start any standard Substrate node, no matter which, just to enable the ChainBridge server
+0. Start in localhost any standard Substrate node, no matter which, just to enable the ChainBridge server

 1. Start Ganache and deploy sols: